ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Methodology

 \subsection{Local and Global Pseudo-Label Learning}

 Group masked model learning is the key component of ASiT as it implicitly learns the notion of visual integrity.
 This notion of visual integrity can be further enhanced by using pseudo labels that can be generated automatically, based on some attributes of the data.
+The term ``pseudo'' in this context refers to automatically generated labels derived from a teacher model’s output during knowledge distillation.
 The idea of assigning a local and global pseudo labels for the spectrogram is inspired from DINO \cite{caron2021emerging} framework.
-DINO focus on assigning a one global representation for the whole input.
-Unlike DINO, we propose to use self knowledge distillation to learn a pseudo label for each token in the spectrogram as well as a global pseudo label for the whole spectrogram.
+DINO focuses on assigning one global representation for the whole input.
+Unlike DINO, we propose to use self knowledge distillation to learn a pseudo label for each token in the spectrogram, as well as a global pseudo label for the whole spectrogram.
 Our hypothesis is that modelling only one representation for the whole spectrogram can lead to sub-optimal representation learning.
 Thus, we investigate the role of learning the appropriate representation for each of the data tokens through knowledge distillation.

 In knowledge distillation, a student network ${s}^{\theta}(\cdot)$ is trained to match the output of a given teacher network ${t}^{\phi}(\cdot)$, where $\theta$ and $\phi$ are the parameters of the student and the teacher networks, respectively.
 In this work, we employ the same network architecture for both the student and the teacher, i.e. the teacher is a momentum encoder~\cite{he2020momentum} of the student, where the parameters of the teacher network are updated from the past iterations of the student network using exponential moving average of the student weights with the following update rule: $\phi \leftarrow \lambda \phi + (1 - \lambda) \theta$.